ArielLv2019/leetcode-in-python/solutions/1-two-sum.md

 # One-pass Hash Table

-Following the last solution, two-pass is not needed since the answers can be unordered.
+Following the last solution, two-pass is not necessary, because when you visit the current item, you just need to query the elements before it.

 ```python
 class Solution: